ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 If you would like to choose custom taxonomies to choose in the YARPP settings UI, either to exclude certain terms or to consider them in the relatedness formula via the UI, the taxonomy must (a) have either the `show_ui` or `yarpp_support` attribute set to true and (b) must apply to either the post types `post` or `page` or both.

 == Changelog ==
+= 5.0.1 (2019-07-08) =
+* [Bugfix](https://wordpress.org/support/topic/styles_thumbnails-css-php-invalid-value/): Fixed invalid CSS rule
+* Enhancement: Set Cache headers for CSS file

 = 5.0.0 (2019-07-01) =
-* [Bugfix](https://wordpress.org/support/topic/php-notice-get_currentuserinfo-is-deprecated-since-version-4-5-0/): Fix warning from using get_currentuserinfo()
+* [Bugfix](https://wordpress.org/support/topic/php-notice-get_currentuserinfo-is-deprecated-since-version-4-5-0/): Fixed warning from using get_currentuserinfo()

 = 4.6 (2019-07-01) =
 * [Bugfix](https://wordpress.org/support/topic/plugin-flagged-by-wordfence/): Removed links from Plugin Readme to resolve WordFence false positive.